large-ocr-model/large-ocr-model.github.io/README.md

 <p align="center"><img src="assets/f1.png"></p>

 ## 🛠️ Dataset

 In the field of OCR, the quality and diversity of data sets are extremely important.
 We created a new data set REBU-Syn by collecting and integrating open source data sets.
 In addition, we utilize the latest generation technology to generate 60M synthetic data MJST+ for additional use.

 <p align="center"><img src="assets/table3.png"></p>
+You should follow the instructions in [Data.md](https://github.com/large-ocr-model/large-ocr-model.github.io/blob/main/Data.md) to manage your dataset.
+Currently, in order to avoid potential disputes, we provide download links for all raw data.

 ## 🗝️ Scaling Law for OCR